greenpau/caddy-trace/README.md

 The `response_debug` argument instructs the plugin to buffer responses and log response related metadata, i.e. status codes, length, etc.

+The `uri_filter` directive instructs the plugin to intercepts only the requests with the URI matching the regular expression in the filter.

 When a request arrives for `/version`, the plugin will be triggered two (2) times.
 The first handler is disables.
 The two (2) other handlers will trigger with different tags.
 The `respond` handler is terminal and it means the handler